ACMESDS/flex/README.md

 ## Installation

+Download and unzip [the latest version of SQL](https://git.geointapps.org/acmesds/sql) into your project/sql folder, then install its dependencies:

+	npm install

+If you are on a closed system, you will need to download  [Totem's 3rd-party repo](https://git.geointapps.org/acmesds/transfer) into, say, a project/repo folder, then revise each dependencies in project/totem/package.json from {X:"ver"} to {X: "file:../repo/X/node_modules} before you "npm install".

-Download and unzip into your project/totem folder and revise the project/config module as needed for your [Totem](https://git.geointapps.org/acmesds/transfer) project.
-Typically, you will want to point the following to your project/config
+Typically, you will want to redirect the following to your project/config

 	ln -s project/config/maint.sh maint.sh